its-abhishek/Python-Project/README.md

-<h1>FIRST SEMISTER PYTHON PROJECT<h1>
+<h1>FIRST SEMISTER PYTHON PROJECT</h1>

-#GENERATING A UNIQ QR CODE
+<h2>#GENERATING A UNIQ QR CODE</h2>

-I written this code for helping Educational Institution and Universities to store there data.
+<h3>I written this code for helping Educational Institution and Universities to store there students details.</h3>

-In this qr we can store student detales like Name , Registration no , Section and Department.
+<h3>In this qr we can store student detales like Name , Registration no , Section and Department.</h3>